 I was 14 years old and we lived in Valdez when the earthquake happened.
 I'm now 66.
 Some of my memories are fuzzy, but I'll endeavor to keep things accurate. …

-As you read the stories above that were written by the survivors of the 1964 Good Friday Earthquake, one of the first things you'll discover is the incredible variety of amazing things each one saw and experienced.
+As you read the stories above, one of the first things you'll discover is the incredible variety of amazing things each one saw and experienced.

 You'll also discover that for everyone, the earthquake did strange things with time.
 It rattle and shook time until it seemed like there was nothing but the earthquake.
 We were trapped in the seemingly never ending world of an earth that would not stop shaking us to our very core.

 And you'll learn the many faces of terror -

 The intense and profound shaking began as a cautious curiosity and quickly turned into a quest for survival as we tried desperately to just survive the incredible earthquake that would haunt us for the rest of our lives.